Pradeep2368/JavaScript-Essential/hoisting.md

 - Hoisting is a JS behavior where variables and functions declaration are moved to the top of their scope before code execution.
 - This means you can use variables and functions before assigning value to them in your code.

+## For example:
-### For example, with variables declared using var, they are hoisted but not their values, so you get ** undefined ** if accessed before initialization.
-And for functions, the ** whole function ** is hoisted, so you can call them before they are written.
+- with variables declared using var, they are hoisted but not their values, so you get ** undefined ** if accessed before initialization.
+- And for functions, the ** whole function ** is hoisted, so you can call them before they are written.

 ## Tools to explore Hoisting: